Unboxed-Software/solana-course/content/pda.md

 When a new comment is created for a review, we will derive the PDA for the comment account using the review address and current count (stored in the counter account) as seeds.
 The count on the counter account will then increment by 1 every time a new comment is created.

 Since the count updates every time a new comment is created, we can create an arbitrary number of comments for a review and easily fetch all the comments associated with any review.
-As long as we have the address of the review account, we can find the number of comments that for the review.
+As long as we have the address of the review account, we can find the number of comments for the review.
 With the comment count, we can then loop through the count to derive and fetch all the comment accounts for a review.

 Add the `add_comment` function to `processor.rs`.